area17/twill/README.md

 >![screenshot](_media/medialibrary.png)

 #### Storage provider
 The media and files libraries currently support S3 and local storage.
-Head over to the `cms-toolkit` configuration file to setup your storage disk and configurations.
+Head over to the `twill` configuration file to setup your storage disk and configurations.
 Also check out the S3 direct upload section of this documentation to setup your IAM users and bucket if you want to use S3 as a storage provider.

 #### Image Rendering Service
 This package currently ship with only one rendering service, [Imgix](https://www.imgix.com/).
 It is very simple to implement another one like [Cloudinary](http://cloudinary.com/) or even a local service like [Glide](http://glide.thephpleague.com/) or [Croppa](https://github.com/BKWLD/croppa).
-You would have to implement the `ImageServiceInterface` and modify your `cms-toolkit` configuration value `media_library.image_service` with your implementation class.
+You would have to implement the `ImageServiceInterface` and modify your `twill` configuration value `media_library.image_service` with your implementation class.
 Here are the methods you would have to implement:

 ```php